Home » Blog Posts » 15 Epic Things To Do In Tbilisi, Georgia

 The easiest way to get into town is either:

-🎒TPOP Tip: You will see regular taxis outside arrivals but these can be less reliable and you won’t always get a fair price, ie. avoid these!
+🎒Our Tip: Regular taxis are outside of Arrivals.
+These can be less reliable and you may not get a fair price, ie. avoid these!

 You can use your debit card on the bus so don’t worry about having to figure out cash.